K-Phoen/rulerz/doc/specifications.md

 // filtering a target using a specification
 $rulerz->filterSpec($target, $interestingPlayersSpec);

-// checkinf if a target satisfies a specification var_dump($rulerz->satisfiesSpec($target, $interestingPlayersSpec));
+// checking if a target satisfies a specification var_dump($rulerz->satisfiesSpec($target, $interestingPlayersSpec));
 ```